VilleKrumlinde/zgameeditor/Docs/AudioMixer.md

 The mixer is used for changing settings to different audio channels.

-_Note: To save the mixer settings you must add a audiomixer component to your project.
-You can only have a single AudioMixer in one project._
+@note To save the mixer settings you must add a audiomixer component to your project.
+You can only have a single AudioMixer in one project.

 See also: @ref Sound